AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-8-randomized-smoothing.md

 The training strategies above need an evaluation measure that tells us whether their changed vote probabilities improve robustness across the dataset.

-Each correctly classified input receives a certified radius.
-A common summary is the **average certified radius** (ACR): add those radii, using radius zero for an incorrect input, and divide by the dataset size.
+For each dataset input, the smoothed classifier may return the correct label, an incorrect label, or abstain.
+A common summary is the **average certified radius** (ACR): add the radii of correctly classified inputs, assign radius zero to misclassified or abstained inputs, and divide by the dataset size.

 The average hides how the radii are distributed.
 More subtly, the ideal radius